Golden generation: France (1998–2006, 2016–present)

 In late 1998, the France national football team began a period of international dominance defeating Brazil 3–0 to win the 1998 FIFA World Cup, becoming the first French team to win the World Cup.
 Two years later, David Trezeguet's golden goal in extra time gave France a 2–1 win over Italy to give France the 2000 European Championship.
 France was subsequently ranked No. 1 in the FIFA World Rankings and ranked No. 1 in the World Football Elo Ratings for two years.
 The team also secured the 2001 FIFA Confederations Cup.
 Despite this impressive recent record, the French team flopped at the 2002 FIFA World Cup, losing to newcomers Senegal in the opening match of the tournament and crashing out in the group stages without scoring a single goal and taking only one point from their three games.
 A year later they were successful at the 2003 FIFA Confederations Cup, winning the competition after beating Cameroon in the final thanks to a golden goal from Thierry Henry.
 They also reached the World Cup final in Berlin at the 2006 FIFA World Cup, where they lost to Italy.
-The French golden team was composed of players such as Zinedine Zidane, Thierry Henry, David Trezeguet, Lilian Thuram, Laurent Blanc, Robert Pires, Patrick Vieira, Didier Deschamps, Fabien Barthez, Emmanuel Petit, Marcel Desailly, Bixente Lizarazu and Franck Ribéry.
+The French golden team was composed of players such as Zinedine Zidane, Thierry Henry, David Trezeguet, Robert Pires, Youri Djorkaeff, Stéphane Guivarc'h, Christophe Dugarry, Jean-Pierre Papin, Eric Cantona, David Ginola-Ceze, Lilian Thuram, Laurent Blanc, Frank Leboeuf, Patrick Vieira, Didier Deschamps, Christian Karembeu, Alain Boghossian, Fabien Barthez, Bernard Lama, Emmanuel Petit, Marcel Desailly, Bixente Lizarazu, Vincent Guérin, Alain Roche, Florent Malouda, Sylvain Wiltord, Claude Makélélé, William Gallas, Eric Abidal, Willy Sagnol, Alou Diarra, and Franck Ribéry.
 Between 2006 and 2016, France underwhelmed in several international tournaments such as Euro 2008 and the 2010 World Cup, both in which they were knocked out in the group stages, only scoring one goal.